mckqw/wp-cms-react-app/README.md

 ### macOS
 - If you're using [dinghy](https://github.com/codekitchen/dinghy) that's everything you need
-- For native docker installs you need to configure your system to resolve `.docker` domains to `127.0.0.1`
+- For native docker installs you need to configure your system to resolve `.docker` domains to `127.0.0.1` This can be done by:
+    - Make a new folder called `/etc/resolver/`
+    - Inside this folder create a new file named `docker` with the following contents:

+    nameserver 127.0.0.1
+    port 19322

 ### Linux
 - `docker` & `docker-compose`